 This report contains forward-looking statements within the meaning of the federal securities laws.
 We caution investors that any forward-looking statements presented in this report, or which management may make orally or in writing from time to time, are based on management's beliefs and assumptions made by, and information currently available to, management.
 When used, the words "anticipate," "believe," "expect," "intend," "may," "might," "plan," "estimate," "project," "should," "will," "result" and similar expressions, do not relate solely to historical matters and are intended to identify forward-looking statements.
 Such statements are subject to risks, uncertainties and assumptions and may be affected by known and unknown risks, trends, uncertainties and factors that are beyond our control.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those anticipated, estimated or projected.
-We caution you that forward-looking statements are not guarantees of future performance and will be impacted by actual events when they occur after we make such statements.
+We caution you that forward-looking statements.
 We expressly disclaim any responsibility to update forward-looking statements, whether as a result of new information, future events or otherwise.
 Accordingly, investors should use caution in relying on past forward-looking statements, which are based on results and trends at the time they were made, to anticipate future results or trends.